Starfish-develop/Starfish/README.md

 We estimate stellar parameters by taking a Bayesian approach to generate a model of the data (and systematic errors) and sample this posterior using the `emcee` implementation of the Markov Chain Monte Carlo ensemble sampler by Goodman and Weare (2010).

+# Installation

+Currently, StellarSpectra has many dependencies, however most of them should be satisfied by an up-to-date scientific python installation.
+We highly recommend using the [Anaconda Scientific Python Distribution](https://store.continuum.io/cshop/anaconda/) and updating to python 3.3.

+StellarSpectra requires the following packages:

+* numpy†
+* scipy†
+* jinja2†
+* matplotlib†
+* h5py†
+* astropy†
+* cython†
+* emcee
+* pyfftw

+Those marked with a † are included in the Anaconda distribution.
+The others should be available from ``pip`` or from the project websites.

+And the following library

+* the [SuiteSparse](https://www.cise.ufl.edu/research/sparse/SuiteSparse/) sparse matrix library, which is written in C.

+TODO: Need to figure out how to configure ``setup.py`` to use SuiteSparse from a non-user wide location.

+First recommend installing SuiteSparse.
+If you have administrator priveledges, installing from a package manager is likeley the easiest.
+Otherwise, there is always downloading the package and installing from source to a user defined directory.

+You can change the install directory by viewing the README.txt, and then editing SuiteSparse_config.mk

+For example, if you installed SuiteSparse to mylib, then you would call setup.py as

+    python setup.py build_ext --inplace -Lmydir/lib -Imydir/include

 ## Parameters

 Model parameters